-There are two main ways to change motor direction in a quadcopter.
-You can either swap the wires, or do it from the software configuration. in this tutorial I will show you how.
+There are two main ways to change motor spin direction in an FPV drone.
+You can either swap the motor wires, or simply change a setting in the ESC configurator without soldering.
+In this tutorial I will show you how to change motor rotation.

-If you are building a new quadcopter, you have to make sure the motors are spinning the correct direction before putting propellers on for your first flight.
-If one or multiple motors are spinning the wrong direction, the quad will flip over at take off.
+If you are building a new quadcopter, you have to make sure the motors are spinning the correct direction before putting propellers on for the first flight.
+If one or multiple motors are spinning the wrong direction, the quad will probably flip over at take off.

 This is the default motor spin directions in Betaflight:

 If the motor spin direction is wrong, you can easily change it by using one of the following methods.